Workers clear another homeless camp in downtown St. Louis

 David Carson

-Nick White stands in an encampment near the intersection of Gravois Avenue and River Des Peres Blvd. holding two plastic bags filled with food given to him by a local volunteer organization called Tent Mission STL in St. Louis on Sunday, May 1, 2022.
-According to White, residents of the camp and two other nearby camps were informed they had until May 8 to leave the site.
+Nick White stands in an encampment near the intersection of Gravois Avenue and River Des Peres Boulevard holding two plastic bags filled with food given to him by a local volunteer organization on Sunday, May 1, 2022.
 Photo by Zachary Clingenpeel,

 zclingenpeel@post-dispatch.com